 Since these pragmatic issues always need to be borne in mind when critically appraising study data, here we present some examples of checklists for different study types and some information for tricky critical appraisal scenarios.

 The SR toolbox also provides links to an extensive catalogue of checklists for quality assessment, some examples include:

 - JADAD scale or the Revised Cochrane risk-of-bias (RoB 2) tool for randomised trials

 - Newcastle-Ottawa Scale (NOS) or ROBINS-I for nonrandomised studies

 - AMSTAR 2 for systematic reviews

 Considering evidence on harm

 Of all study types, well-conducted RCTs or systematic reviews of RCTs provide the best evidence of causality, that is, that one treatment causes an effect compared with another treatment.
 Usually, you would also report any data on adverse effects reported by included RCTs or systematic reviews of RCTs.
 However, RCTs are often underpowered to detect adverse effects, some of which may be serious but rare.
-Because of this, you may also need to include, on occasion, non-RCT data that gives information on adverse effects to enhance the practical and clinical relevance of your findings.
+Because of this, on occasion you may also need to include, and possibly do a separate search for, non-RCT data that gives information on adverse effects to enhance the practical and clinical relevance of your findings.

 It should be noted that observational data may be more subject to confounding or bias.
 Bias due to non-comparability of groups is more likely in cohort studies, and more likely still in case-control studies.
 Case series or case reports are the weakest forms of evidence, although associations with harms in case reports have often been subsequently confirmed, and have sometimes provided the first indication that a given treatment is associated with a particular adverse effect.